Citrix Buildings in Downtown Warehouse District

 Downtown Raleigh Districts Tap top right icon to enlarge.

-If you enlarge the map above, you will see Downtown Raleigh broken into 5 commonly referred to districts: Capital, Fayetteville Street, Moore Square, Warehouse, and Glenwood South.
-It helps to keep in mind that the 2 Northernmost Districts, Glenwood South and Capital , are separated from the other 3 by Morgan Street, which to the east of the Capitol eventually becomes New Bern Ave.
+Downtown Raleigh’s Five Districts: If you take a closer look at the map of Downtown Raleigh, you’ll find it’s divided into five commonly known districts: Capital, Fayetteville Street, Moore Square, Warehouse, and Glenwood South.
+Keep in mind that Glenwood South and Capital, the two northernmost districts, are separated from the other three by Morgan Street, which eventually turns into New Bern Ave to the east of the Capitol.

 Three Downtown Raleigh Neighborhoods

-- North Central Raleigh Neighborhood-Includes eastern part of Glenwood South District and Capital District
+- North Central Raleigh Neighborhood – Covers the eastern part of Glenwood South District and Capital District

-- Central Raleigh Neighborhood-Includes parts or all of the Warehouse District on its west side, the Fayetteville Street District at its center, and the Moore Square District to the East
+- Central Raleigh Neighborhood – Encompasses parts or all of the Warehouse District to the west, Fayetteville Street District in the center, and Moore Square District to the east.

 510 Glenwood